-Geoinformatics Team: DEVELOP.Geoinformatics@gmail.com If you have a GIS or programming question or issue, you can email the Geoinformatics team to help you problem solve and find solutions.
+Geoinformatics: DEVELOP.Geoinformatics@gmail.com If you have a GIS or programming question or issue, you can email Geoinformatics to help you problem solve and find solutions.

-Project Coordination Team: DEVELOP.ProjectCoordination@gmail.com

-If you have any questions relating to publications, deliverables, templates, feedback, etc., you can email the Project Coordination team to request assistance.
+Project Coordination: DEVELOP.ProjectCoordination@gmail.com If you have any questions relating to publications, deliverables, templates, feedback, etc., you can email Project Coordination to request assistance.

-Communications Team: DEVELOP.Communications@gmail.com

-Email the Communications team if you have any questions relating to the VPS, project videos, recruiting, or social media.
+Communications: DEVELOP.Communications@gmail.com Email Communications if you have any questions relating to the VPS, project videos, recruiting, or social media.

-Information Technology: DEVELOP.InformationTechnology@gmail.com

-Email the IT team with questions about the software release process and program software provided by NPO.
+Information Technology: DEVELOP.InformationTechnology@gmail.com Email IT with questions about the software release process and program software provided by NPO.

-Impact Analysis Team: DEVELOP.ImpactAnalysis@gmail.com

-Email the Impact Analysis team with questions regarding the personal growth assessments, exit survey, or alumni.
+Impact Analysis: DEVELOP.ImpactAnalysis@gmail.com Email Impact Analysis with questions regarding the personal growth assessments, exit survey, or alumni.